What does it actually take to win a hackathon?

 • Protect focus time: not everything needs a group discussion

 It's possible but much harder.
 Solo hackers can move fast without coordination overhead, but they're limited in what they can build and often struggle with the pitch.
-AI tools are making solo participation more viable.
+AI tools are making solo participation dramatically more viable - a solo founder with Ainna plus a code generation tool can now produce team-level output.

 • Advantages: no coordination overhead, complete creative control, faster decisions